 The National Hub is led by the NIRAKN Director, Associate Professor Peter Anderson and is based at the Indigenous Research and Engagement Unit at QUT.
 The IREU provides administrative support to NIRAKN.
-IREU staff include: Senior Lecturer, Dr David Singh; Lecturer and NIRAKN Coordinator, Dr Levon Blue; Business Coordinator, Adam Robinson; Indigenous Postgraduate Programs Officer, Alexis McGourty; IREU Administrative Assistant, Brodie Johnston and Personal Assistant to the Dean, Ashley Fox.
+IREU staff include: Lecturer, Dr Levon Blue; Business Coordinator, Adam Robinson; Indigenous Postgraduate Programs Officer, Alexis McGourty; IREU Administrative Officer, Brodie Johnston and Admin Assistant, Ashley Fox.

 Contact the National Hub